Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

-Let us introduce the following proposition, which will allow us to apply Proposition~\ref{prop:bitype} to the forests $\Fb^R$ and $\Fb^X$.
+Let us introduce the following proposition, which will allow us to apply Theorem~\ref{th:bitype} to the forests $\Fb^R$ and $\Fb^X$.

 \begin{proposition} Suppose $\bf (H_c)$ and $\bf (H_\kappa)$ for a certain $\kappa\in(1;2]$, and suppose that the distribution of the point process $N$ is non-lattice.
-Then the leafed Galton--Watson forests with edge lengths $\Fb^R$ and $\Fb^X$ satisfy hypotheses $\bf (H_l)$.
+Then the leafed Galton--Watson forests with edge lengths $\Fb^R$ and $\Fb^X$ satisfy hypotheses $\bf (H_{\ell})$.
+In particular, they satisfy ${\bf H_\ell}(iii)$ for the same constant.
 Moreover, the associated constants $\mu,m$ are respectively